Patagonia, Argentina – Chile

 • Kayaking: You get to paddle around fjords and some icy lakes.

-• Cruises: You find yourself exploring Chile’s fjords and cruising down the Beagle Channel.
+• Cruises: You explore Chile’s fjords and cruise down the Beagle Channel.

 Cultural Experiences